adit-bala/CS61A-slides/docs/su22/disc00.md

 * Marathon, not a Sprint
   - Start early on all assignments
   - Set up a schedule you can follow
-  - Burnout is real lol
+  - Burnout is very real and possible
 * Resources
   - Office Hours
   - Discussion